Benefits of Monotonicity in Safe Exploration with Gaussian Processes: Proposed Algorithm

 In more detail, \textsc{\sffamily M-SafeUCB} uses a (standard) combination of the current posterior mean and standard deviation to construct an upper confidence bound (UCB) envelope for the function $f$ over $\mathcal{D}$, given by

 where $\beta_t$ is a time-dependent constant, that is set as per Lemma \ref{lemma:beta} below.
-In each round $t$, it chooses a sample such that $\mathrm{UCB}_{t-1}(s, \mathbf{x})= h$.
+In each round $t$, it chooses a sample such that $\mathrm{UCB}_{t-1}(s, \mathbf{x})= h$ (favouring higher $s$ in the rare case of having multiple such $s$ for a single $\mathbf{x}$).
 This trades off between exploration and exploitation, i.e., it leads to selection of more points close to the currently optimal solution while exploring as well.
 If multiple such points are available with UCB equal to $h$, then \textsc{\sffamily M-SafeUCB} selects the one that has the maximum posterior variance, thus helping to reduce uncertainty and encourage exploration.

-We briefly pause to note that \textsc{\sffamily M-SafeUCB} is similar in spirit to the (\textsc{\sffamily SafeUCB}) baseline \cite{sui2015safe}, which simply maximizes the UCB among all points that are known (with high probability) to be safe.
-However, doing this naively would lead to focusing on a small region of the $\bx$ space and ignoring the rest, which we overcome by the above-mentioned maximum-variance rule.

-To account for all possibilities that may arise in each round $t$, we set the candidate $s^{(\mathbf{x})}_t \in \mathcal{D_S}$ and the candidate set $S_t^{(\mathbf{x})}$ for each $\mathbf{x} \in \mathcal{D_X}$ as follows: \begin{itemize} \item If there exists $(s,\mathbf{x}) \in \mathcal{D}$ such that $\mathrm{UCB}_{t-1}(s, \mathbf{x}) = h$, then $s_t^{(\mathbf{x})} = \max\{s : (s, \mathbf{x}) \in \mathcal{D}, \mathrm{UCB}_{t-1}(s, \mathbf{x}) = h \}$ and $S_t^{(\mathbf{x})} = \{(s_t^{(\mathbf{x})}, \mathbf{x})\}$; \item If $\forall (s,\mathbf{x}) \in \mathcal{D}$, $\mathrm{UCB}_{t-1}(s, \mathbf{x}) > h$, then $s_t^{(\mathbf{x})} = 0$ (based on the assumption that for all $\mathbf{x} \in \mathcal{D_X}$, $f(0,\mathbf{x}) \leq h$) and $S_t^{(\mathbf{x})} = \{(s_t^{(\mathbf{x})}, \mathbf{x})\}$; \item If $\forall (s,\mathbf{x}) \in \mathcal{D}$, $\mathrm{UCB}_{t-1}(s, \mathbf{x}) < h$, then $S_t^{(\mathbf{x})} = \emptyset$. \end{itemize} Next, the set $S_t$ is formed by taking the union over all candidate sets $S_t^{(\mathbf{x})}$, i.e., $S_t = \bigcup_{\mathbf{x} \in \mathcal{D_X}} S_t^{(\mathbf{x})}$.
+To account for all possibilities that may arise in each round $t$, we set the candidate $s^{(\mathbf{x})}_t \in \mathcal{D_S}$ and the candidate set $S_t^{(\mathbf{x})}$ for each $\mathbf{x} \in \mathcal{D_X}$ as follows: \begin{itemize} \item If there exists $(s,\mathbf{x}) \in \mathcal{D}$ such that $\mathrm{UCB}_{t-1}(s, \mathbf{x}) = h$, then $s_t^{(\mathbf{x})} = \max\{s : (s, \mathbf{x}) \in \mathcal{D}, \mathrm{UCB}_{t-1}(s, \mathbf{x}) = h \}$ and $S_t^{(\mathbf{x})} = \{(s_t^{(\mathbf{x})}, \mathbf{x})\}$; \item If $\forall s \in \mathcal{D_S}$, $\mathrm{UCB}_{t-1}(s, \mathbf{x}) > h$, then $s_t^{(\mathbf{x})} = 0$ (based on the assumption that for all $\mathbf{x} \in \mathcal{D_X}$, $f(0,\mathbf{x}) \leq h$) and $S_t^{(\mathbf{x})} = \{(s_t^{(\mathbf{x})}, \mathbf{x})\}$; \item If $\forall s \in \mathcal{D_S}$, $\mathrm{UCB}_{t-1}(s, \mathbf{x}) < h$, then $S_t^{(\mathbf{x})} = \emptyset$. \end{itemize} Next, the set $S_t$ is formed by taking the union over all candidate sets $S_t^{(\mathbf{x})}$, i.e., $S_t = \bigcup_{\mathbf{x} \in \mathcal{D_X}} S_t^{(\mathbf{x})}$.
 Then, $(s_t, \mathbf{x}_t)$ is chosen by maximising the predictive variance:

 We note that if no $(s, \mathbf{x}) \in \mathcal{D}$ satisfies $\mu_{t-1}(s, \mathbf{x}) + \beta_t \sigma_{t-1}(s, \mathbf{x}) \geq h$ for a certain $t \leq T$, then it must be the case that with high probability, the entire function $f$ lies below the safety threshold.
 This is precluded by assumption 4 of our problem statement.
 However, with a low probability, it may also be the case that the noisy observations make the function ``appear'' to be below the threshold $h$ to the algorithm.
 In this low probability scenario, $\forall \mathbf{x} \in \mathcal{D_X}$, we set $s_t^{(\mathbf{x})} = 1$ and select $(s_t, \mathbf{x}_t) \in S_t$ as earlier by maximising variance.